bonidukic/navspec/README.md

-# navspec - Team Navigation Dashboard
+# navspec - Navigation Dashboard

 A declarative dashboard tool that allows teams to version control and share their links.